 Does this cult-followed eatery even need an introduction?
 Mouthwatering burritos, tacos, bowls and salads made from fresh, high-quality ingredients await at this popular fast-casual concept founded by a classically-trained chef.
 Chipotle uses genuine raw ingredients and their individual, delectable flavors – without any added colors, flavors, or preservatives.
 Food is sourced from farms rather than factories and is prepared morning to night by skilled crews using classic cooking techniques.
 Plus, in our opinion, there isn’t anything a dollop of the brand’s iconic hand-smashed, made-from-scratch guacamole can’t fix.

 Visit the best mall in Miami to enjoy a delicious meal at these acclaimed dining concepts.
-Additional Treats Food Hall eateries include Figs Pizza + Pasta by Todd English, GoGo Fresh, The BŌL, Little Brittany Creperie and Häagen Dazs, as well as the soon-to-open Chicken Guy! and Trópico Cuban Kitchen.
+Additional Treats Food Hall eateries include Figs Pizza + Pasta by Todd English, GoGo Fresh, The BŌL, Trópico Cuban Kitchen, Little Brittany Creperie and Häagen Dazs, as well as the soon to open JRK!
+Jamaican cuisine.